SeungWon0927/VR-360-Immersive-Video-Play/README.md

 To save github's storage, used gitignore = "Unity".
 And so there is no 'apk' file

-Playable with Oculus Quest - **Open "360" Scene in "360Project" folder inside "Asset" = Asset -> 360Project -> 360 Scene**
+Playable with Oculus Quest - **Open "360" Scene in "360Project" folder inside "Assets" = Assets -> 360Project -> 360 Scene**

 Mainly used C# and Skybox assets